kalekundert/wellmap/docs/basic_usage.rst

 5. Label the data
 =================
-Use :mod:`bio96` to associate the labels specified in the TOML file (e.g. the dilutions, replicates, and dates) with the experimental data (e.g. the :math:`C_q` values).
+Use `bio96.load()` to associate the labels specified in the TOML file (e.g. the dilutions and replicates) with the experimental data (e.g. the :math:`C_q` values).
 This process has three steps:

-- Load a `pandas.DataFrame` containing the labels.
+- Load a data frame containing the labels.

-- Load another `pandas.DataFrame` containing the data.
+- Load another data frame containing the data.
 - Merge the two data frames.

-For the sake of clarity and completeness, we will begin by showing how to perform these steps `manually <#manual-merge>`__.
+For the sake of clarity and completeness, we will first show how to perform these steps `manually <#manual-merge>`__.
 Practically, though, it's easier to let :mod:`bio96` perform them `automatically <#automatic-merge>`__.

 Manual merge
 ------------
 The first step is to use the `bio96.load()` function to create a `pandas.DataFrame` containing the information from the TOML file.
-Note that this data frame has columns for each label we specified: *replicate*, *dilution*, *date*.
-It also has six columns identifying the wells in different
+Note that this data frame has columns for each label we specified: *replicate*, *dilution*.
+It also has six columns identifying the wells in different ways:
-ways: *well*, *well0*, *row*, *col*, *row_i*, *col_j*.
+*well*, *well0*, *row*, *col*, *row_i*, *col_j*.
 This redundancy makes it more likely that there will be columns that exactly match between the labels and the data, which would make the merge step trivial.

 .. code-block:: pycon